Highlighting¶

 }

-Example of highlighting multiple matches one by one
+Figure: Example of highlighting overlapping matches at once.

 Listing 4: Example of highlighting multiple matches simultaneously